List of Squid Game characters: Cho Hyun-ju

 Cho Hyun-ju, also known as Player 120, is portrayed by Park Sung-hoon.
 A former special forces sergeant and transgender woman, Hyun-ju enters the games to fund her gender-affirming surgery.
 After coming out, she lost her job, friends, and faced alienation from her parents.
-She is also initially ostracized by most of the players but later gains their respect as the games progress, forming alliances mainly with Kim Young-mi, Park Yong-sik, and Yong-sik's mother Jang Geum-ja.
+She is also initially ostracized by most of the players but later gains their respect as the games progress, forming alliances mainly with Kim Young-mi, Park Yong-sik, and Yong-sik's mother Jang Geum-ja and briefly with Seon-nyeo, who is a shaman and later betrays them.
+After Young-mi's death, she is taunted and in distraught by Seon-nyeo.
+Hyun-ju fights back at Seon-nyeo but later calms and sits with the other players, witnessing Kang Dae-ho and Kim Yeong-sam's argument.
 Hyun-ju's intensive military background plays a crucial role in Gi-hun's rebellion, as she trains the fighters to use submachine guns stolen from the pink guards.
 She evades the pink guards' reinforcements by retreating to find the panicked Kang Dae-ho, becoming one of only three rebels to survive the failed riot alongside Dae-ho and the captured Gi-hun.

+The following of the failure of the riot, she asks Gi-hun on whereabouts of Jung-bae.
+She then witnesses Gi-hun in distraught of begging for suicide.
+In the game, she becomes a hider and is later held at a knifepoint by Nam-gyu.
+She teams with Jun-hee and Geum-ja throughout the games.
+She kills Kim Yeong-sam and another player before being stabbed to death unknowingly by Myung-gi.